 Leading graduate research study in New Zealand

 The Graduate Research School oversees graduate research study at the University of Otago.
 We provide policy advice for doctoral and research Masters’ degrees, and manage university scholarships and prizes.
 The School is part of the University’s Research Division.
-We have a dedicated team of administrators and advisers ready to assist you.
+We have a dedicated team of managers, administrators and advisers ready to assist you.

 Find out more about our team and how they can assist you.